Jonny0201/DataStructure/DataStructure/Vector/Vector.md

 Just like C++ Standard Template Library, Vector is a multifunction array.
 All the elements from Vector is stored contiguously which means you can visit element easily but inserting or erasing elements will take more time.
 If the elements that need to be saved with only a little operating of erasing or inserting and with a lot of operating of visits or changes, then you should consider using Vector to store them.

-It is namespaced in namespace `DataStructure`, so if you want to use this, you should add `DataStructure::` at first if you haven't written `using namespace DataStructure;`.
+It is namespaced in namespace `DataStructure`, so if you want to use this, you should add `DataStructure::` at first if you haven't written `using namespace DataStructure`.

-It defined in header `<Vector.hpp>` and `<Vector.cpp>`.
-Because of the attribution of template class, you should include two of the headers by <br />
+It defined in header <Vector.hpp> and <Vector.cpp>.
+Because of the attribution of template class, you should include two of the headers by
-`#include <Vector.hpp>`<br />
+`#include <Vector.hpp>
-`#include <Vector.cpp>`<br />
+ #include <Vector.cpp>`
-or you can include a all-module header by<br />
+or you can include a all-module header by
 `#include <DataStructure.hpp>`

 Till 1st May, 2018, it still haven't been tested seriously.
-So if you want to include this in the programme yourself, you should test it carefully at first.
+So if you want to include this in yourself programme, you should test it carefully at first.

 ## Definition